cheesec4ke/conway/README.md

-Simple rust implementation of Conway's Game of Life, not at all optimized
+Simple rust TUI implementation of Conway's Game of Life, not well optimized